andrewrk/node-groove/README.md

 A playlist managers keeping an audio buffer full.
 To send the buffer to your speakers, use `playlist.createPlayer()`.

-#### playlist.destroy()

-If you created any players on this playlist you must detach them before calling this method.

 #### playlist.items()

 Returns a read-only array of playlist items.